 Grantees in RISCA’s Investments in Arts & Culture (IAC) program are not eligible to apply for AAG support.
 IAC grantees also may not serve as fiscal sponsors for organizations applying in the AAG category.

 In order to qualify for AAG support, you must be:

 - A non-exempt, Rhode Island-based organization using a fiscal sponsor that fits the above requirements (see Fiscal Sponsorship section).

 Organizations that do not have a 501(c)(3) tax exempt status from the Internal Revenue Service may be sponsored by an eligible nonprofit organization.
 In this case, the application must be submitted in the name of the sponsor organization.
 If a grant is awarded, it is understood that the sponsor organization is financially, administratively, and programmatically responsible for all conditions of the grant.
-The sponsor is also responsible for signing any grant documents, achieving compliance, and ensuring the submission of final report forms.
+The sponsor is also responsible for signing any grant documents, achieving compliance, and ensuring the submission of final report form.

 Divisions, branches, departments, programs, or other subunits of nonprofit corporations, colleges, or universities shall be ineligible to apply on their own; applications may be submitted only by the parent corporation.